 Already been ghosted by a few prospects this holiday season?
 You’re not alone, and it might not be because they’re not interested.
-Planning, budgetary shifts, and vacation are all reasons we lose track with prospects at the end of the year -- but it matters how and when you follow up in January.
+Planning, budgetary shifts, and vacation are all reasons we lose track with prospects at the end of the year — but it matters how and when you follow up in January.

-To help, I’ve outlined five tips for re-engaging with prospects and clients after the new year.
+To help, I’ve outlined nine tips for re-engaging with prospects and clients after the new year.
 None of them lead with a hard sell, and each of them centers around offering value to your prospect.
 Incorporate these tips into your Q1 sales strategy and see what they can do for your number.

-5 Ways to Re-Engage with Prospects After the Holidays
+9 Ways to Re-Engage with Prospects After the Holidays

-Reconnecting with existing clients
+Reconnecting with Existing Clients

-January is the ideal time to upgrade, renew, and cross-sell to existing customers.
-A simple voicemail or email saying, “[Prospect name], I’d love to talk to you in January to learn what we did well last year and how we can better serve you in the new year.”
+You can also opt for a simple voicemail or email saying, “[Prospect name], I’d love to talk to you in January to learn what we did well last year and how we can better serve you in the new year.”

 Get a sense of client marketing cadence, trade show schedules, and product/feature roadmaps for the year.
 When you know what clients have prioritized, you can plan outreach accordingly and offer what they need before they know they need it.